-The fresh, mouth-watering flavor of home-grown vegetables is nearly unbeatable, and there is nothing more satisfying than harvesting vegetables from a garden with which you have planted, cared for, and watched grow yourself.
+The fresh, mouthwatering flavor of home-grown vegetables is nearly unbeatable, and there is nothing more satisfying than harvesting vegetables from a garden that you have planted, cared for, and watched grow.
 Let’s learn more about growing vegetable plants.

 Growing Conditions for Vegetables

 When it comes to vegetable gardening, the most important elements to focus on are soil, sunlight, plant types, and maintenance.

 Soil in the vegetable garden should be loose and include organic matter.
 Organic matter improves soil by releasing nitrogen, minerals, and other nutrients needed for healthy plant growth.
 Composting is a great way to add fertility to poor soil areas.
 Nearly any plant material can be composted and used in the garden.
 Kitchen waste such as fruits, vegetables, eggshells, or coffee grounds can be used as well as leaves, lawn clippings, and straw.
 The soil should also provide adequate drainage; therefore, it may be necessary to locate your garden in an area that does not permit vegetable plants to sit in overly saturated sites.

 Another consideration in site location is the amount of sunlight.
 While some vegetables may tolerate small amounts of shade, most crops depend on at least eight hours of full sun in order to grow properly and maintain overall health.
 A gentle slope facing south helps earlier crops get started.
 Try to avoid areas with extreme wind conditions, however.
 If there is no other alternative because of your particular landscape, then try to incorporate some type of barrier such as a fence, hedge, or tree to protect your crops but be sure to keep any hedges or trees at a safe distance, as they can either cast too much shade onto the garden or compete with crops for nutrients or moisture.